 - 1. Do not enter the bus depot. - 2.
 Follow the posted route and proper procedure.
 Parents who must get out of the car to assist their children MUST use a designated parking space and not block the quick drop off lane. - 3.
 At dismissal time, park your car in a designated spot when waiting for your child. - 4.
 Do not block traffic lanes. - 5.
-Parents are asked to escort their children through the parking lot area.

-- 6. Do not park on or block sidewalks. - 7.
-Only SMS parents and parent-authorized parties are eligible to be on the school campus to drop off and pick up a student at school.
+Parents are asked to escort their children through the parking lot area. - 6.
+Masks are to be worn when outside your vehicle. - 7.
+Do not park on or block sidewalks. - 8.
+Only SMS parents and parent-authorized persons are eligible to be on the school campus to drop off and pick up a student at school.

-Our faculty/staff supervisors are on duty during arrival and dismissal for the safety and security of our students and to ensure that students will only be released to the appropriate adult.
+Our faculty and staff supervisors are on duty during arrival and dismissal for the safety and security of our students and to ensure that students will only be released to the appropriate adult.
 These procedures have been designed for the purpose of student safety and to alleviate congestion in the parking lot area.
-Guests of SMS may NOT be in the parking lot area or on the school campus during the school day, 8:30 a.m. through 4:00 p.m., unless they are registered with the school office and have been issued a Visitor's Pass.
+Guests of St. Mary Catholic School may NOT be in the parking lot area or on the school campus during the school day, 8:30AM through 4:00PM, unless they are registered with the school office and have been issued a Visitor's Pass.
 All unauthorized individuals will be asked to leave the campus.